pet-friendly cottages lake district - Ferry Hotel, Windermere (NBY 439496)

-Every dog thinks they invented the Lake District.
+Pet-friendly cottages Lake District dog owners actually want are more common here than almost anywhere else in the country, and every dog still thinks they invented the place.
 The fells, the lakes, the sheep they’re absolutely not allowed to chase.
 Watch a Labrador spot Derwentwater for the first time and you’ll see pure, unfiltered joy followed by an immediate and non-negotiable need to get in it, and honestly that reaction tells you most of what you need to know about this place as a dog destination.

 Finding the right pet-friendly cottage is what makes the difference between a holiday you remember fondly and one you remember as a series of negotiations with a stressed dog in an unfamiliar kitchen.
 So here’s what you actually need to know.